 Plastic surfaces | WD-40.
 How: Apply and wipe dry after 15 minutes. |

-Shower caddy | Soap, sponge and water.
-How: Wash with soapy water and sponge, rinse and dry. |
+Shower caddy | Soap, sponge, and water.
+How: Wash with soapy water and a sponge, rinse and dry. |

 How to clean mold and mildew in the shower

-To clean mold and mildew off surfaces:
+To clean mold and mildew off surfaces, follow these steps:

 - Make a mixture of 1 part chlorine bleach and 2 parts of water.